Sack of Sarajevo: Aftermath

 Tašlihan, an inn that was damaged during the fire 1697.

-During the sack of the city and the subsequent retreat, the Holy League army left a trail of destruction massacring and enslaving the Turkish settlers of the area.

-The attack forever erased the most beautiful architecture in the city; the center of the town was completely destroyed.
+The Habsburg raid manage to destroy notable architectures in the city as the center of the town was completely destroyed.
 Almost all of the inns and workshops were lost.
 The Sarajevo Bezistan and Gazi Husrev Begs complex were severely damaged by the fire as well.
 Most mosques were also destroyed by the fires and almost all the imams and muezzins died as well.
-An unknown Sarajevan poet wrote about the force and cruelty with which the Habsburg forces destroyed the town.
+An unknown Sarajevan poet wrote about the destruction with which the Habsburg Army brought upon the town.

 "Rich and poor now sigh and weep, gardens and gardens were left desolate.
 Those who have never read books about love cannot understand this violence and wrath of heaven.
 Many who did not know how to price their property now search for crusts of bread.

 Thousands of months will pass, and we will not rise from this desolation.
 A sea of unhappiness and hardship flooded in and rose above our heads."

-For reference, the city of Sarajevo had 80,000 inhabitants in the 1660s.
+Before, the city of Sarajevo had 80,000 inhabitants in the 1660s.
 According to some writers, the city had only 30,000 inhabitants in the early 19th century, mostly those living on the outskirts of what once was the city.
 The inhabitants of Sarajevo had to rebuild the city not just structurally, but culturally and politically as well.
 By then, the seat of the Bosnian government had already been transferred to Travnik, meaning that Sarajevo lost its status as the main city of Bosnia.
 Prince Eugene's sacking of Sarajevo ruined it to the point that it took almost 200 years to recover.